Temporal Routing in Static Networks: The Schedule Completion Problem: Solving Unconstrained TEDSC

-\begin{lemma}[$(n + 2k)$-gap suffices] Let $\mathcal I$ be given as in \Cref{thm:tedw-n-times-k}.
-Suppose that there is a set of edges $F \subseteq E(G)$ that connects all terminal pairs and is present at all time steps until $\gapsize = n + 2k$.
-Then $\mathcal I$ is feasible. \end{lemma} \begin{proof} Let $F' \subseteq F$ be an inclusion-maximal, acyclic subset of $F$.
-Assume that $F'$ has one connected component, otherwise the following analysis holds for each component individually.
-Pick a vertex $r \in V(G)$ so that all terminals have distance at most $n/2$ in $F'$ to $r$.
-We construct the walks in two phases: First, all walks move from their start vertex $s_i$ to $r$.
-Once all walks have arrived at $r$, every walk moves to its target vertex $z_i$.
-It suffices to show that each phase takes at most $n/2 + k$ time steps.

-First, consider the second phase.
-For each $i \in [k]$ let $p_i$ be the unique $r$-$z_i$-path in $F'$.
-By letting the paths leave $r$ one time step after another, no walk blocks another, because walks that left before have either arrived at their target vertex or are already further away from $r$.
-Thus, the $i$-th temporal walk leaves after $i$ waiting at $r$ steps then and takes at most $n/2$ steps to reach its target vertex.
-After $n/2+k$ steps, the process has finished.

-For the first phase we need to construct temporal walks from each $s_i$ to $r$.
-It suffices to construct TED walks in $F$ from $r$ to each $s_i$ and then reverse each walk because the edges of $F$ are present at all times until $\gapsize$.
-Such walks can be constructed using the procedure we just presented for the second phase. \end{proof}

-The previous two lemmata show that sufficiently long gaps can be compressed without changing feasibility.
 We now define the resulting $\gapsize$-compressed static expansion and then equip it with the appropriate flow ranges to solve $\TEDSC$ in polynomial time.
 This concept of $\gapsize$-compressed constructions will also play a vital role in the remainder of the paper.